mohdasti/xr-adaptive-modality-2025/README.md

 - Real-time modality switching
 - Error detection (miss, timeout, slip)

+#### Gaze mode UX tips
+- The system cursor is hidden inside the canvas by design in Gaze mode.
+- In dwell modes (350ms/500ms), a blue progress ring fills as you hover over the target; selection auto‑confirms at 100%.
+- In Space mode (0ms dwell), “Press SPACE” appears when hovering; press Space to confirm.

 ### Policy-Based Adaptation Engine

 - Rule-based adaptation responding to performance